About me

 • Some stuff we’re doing at Monash: ABM Research & Teaching, Heron Island Complex Systems Summer School, 26 January 2012

-• Theologial Forum: Economic Justice, World Vision Australia, 17 November 2011.
+• Theological Forum: Economic Justice, World Vision Australia, 17 November 2011.

 • Climate Change: The Big Picture, Climate Change Community Forum, 6 October 2011.